Cimpress-MCP/oauth_reverse_proxy/readme.md

 The following fields are required in a proxy configuration file:

-***service_name*** - This should be the name of the service for which we are proxying.
+**service_name** - The name of the service for which we are proxying.
 This is used for logging to separate log lines from multiple proxies running within the same process.
+**from_port** - The port this proxy will open to the outside world.
+All inbound traffic to your service should be directed to this port to ensure that only authenticated requests reach your application.
+**to_port** - The port to which this proxy will route authenticated traffic.
+This should be a port exposed by your application on the localhost interface so that unauthenticated traffic can not reach your application.
+**oauth_secret_dir** - The directory in which consumer key / consumer secret pairs live.
+The name of each file in this directory is the consumer key, and the trimmed contents are the consumer secret.

 #### build status